Six amazing movie scenes that almost didn’t happen

 1. Indiana Jones brings a gun to a knife fight (Raiders Of The Lost Ark)

-In a truly epic bait and switch moment, Raiders Of The Lost Ark sees an exhausted Indiana Jones shoot a swordsman with his revolver rather than engage in a lengthy duel.
-It’s a hilarious gag that not only plays with audience expectations, but also establishes Indy as more of a down-and-dirty scrapper than a noble warrior – and it was never supposed to happen!
+In a truly epic bait-and-switch moment, Raiders Of The Lost Ark sees an exhausted Indiana Jones shoot a swordsman with his revolver rather than engage in a lengthy duel.
+It’s a hilarious gag that not only plays with audience expectations but also establishes Indy as more of a down-and-dirty scrapper than a noble warrior – and it was never supposed to happen!

 What are your favourite amazing scenes that almost didn’t happen?
 Let me know in the comments below or on Twitter or Facebook!

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.